Jan. 6 witness: Trump 'detached from reality' over election

 Chairman Rep. Bennie Thompson, D-Miss., opened Monday’s hearing saying Trump “betrayed the trust of the American people” and “tried to remain in office when people had voted him out.”

+“I am watching, I will be watching all of the hearings,” Garland said Monday at a press briefing at the Justice Department.
+“I may not be able to watch all of it live, but I’m sure I will be watching all of it, and I can assure you the Jan.
+6 prosecutors are watching all of the hearings as well.”

+Biden was getting updates but not watching “blow by blow,” said White House press secretary Karine Jean-Pierre.

-Stepien was to be a key in-person witness but abruptly backed out of appearing live because his wife went into labor.
-The ex-campaign manager is still close to Trump, and had been subpoenaed to appear.
+Stepien was to be a key in-person witness Monday but abruptly backed out of appearing live because his wife went into labor.
+Stepien, who is still close to Trump, had been subpoenaed to appear.
+He is now a top campaign adviser to the Trump-endorsed House candidate, Harriet Hageman, who is challenging committee vice chair Liz Cheney in the Wyoming Republican primary.

-But the panel marched ahead after a morning scramble, showing previously recorded testimony from the ex-campaign manager and others close to the president as Trump latched on to repeated false claims about the election although those closest told him the theories of stolen ballots or rigged voting machines were not true.
+The panel marched ahead after a delayed morning scramble, showing previously recorded testimony from the Republican aides as Trump latched on to repeated false claims about the election although those closest told him the theories of stolen ballots or rigged voting machines were not true.

 Stepien and senior adviser Jason Miller described how the festive mood at the White House on election night turned as Fox News announced Trump had lost the state of Arizona to Joe Biden, and aides worked to counsel Trump on what to do next.